alrieckert/lazarus/README.txt

 Welcome to Lazarus
 ==================

-Lazarus is a Rapid Application Development Tool for FreePascal.
+Lazarus is a Rapid Application Development Tool for Free Pascal.
 It comes with the LCL - Lazarus component library, which contains platform independent visual components like buttons, windows, checkbox, treeview and many, many more.
 The LCL is platform independent, so you can write an application once and then compile for various platforms without changing code.

-FreePascal at www.freepascal.org is a fast object pascal compiler (and more), that runs on more than 20 platforms (linux, windows, BSD, OS/2, DOS, PowerPC, and many more).
+Free Pascal at www.freepascal.org is a fast object pascal compiler (and more), that runs on more than 20 platforms (linux, windows, BSD, OS/2, DOS, PowerPC, and many more).